3 considerations for choosing a cat scratching post or scratcher

 Location

-Will it last?
+How long will it last?

 The dense cardboard items may start to look shredded over time but they often have multiple sides where you can just flip the item over to get a new scratching surface.

-Carpet is often used as part of some item (i.e., the base of a scratching post, the covering for a cat tree, etc.).
+Carpet is often used as part of some products (i.e., the base of a scratching post, the covering for a cat tree, etc.).
 How long it lasts will depend on how often it's used as a scratching surface.
 It should last longer than corrugated cardboard but probably not as long as sisal rope.

 Can you live with it in your space?